front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

   _Since version 2.10.0_
 </blockquote>

 P.S.
 No Magento modules are needed if you use this method.
-If you however want to integrate with the adyen Magento module please refer to [Magento2 Integration section](#As-a-Magento2-Integration).
+If you however want to integrate with the Adyen Magento module please refer to [Magento2 Integration section](#As-a-Magento2-Integration).

 ### Add the required environment variables